 Klaba’s also shared a screenshot explaining that multiple attacks exceeding 100 Gbps were directed towards OVH servers including simultaneously occurring 1 Tbps attacks.
 The severest single attack that was documented by OVH reached 93 MMps and 799 Gbps.

 Last days, we got lot of huge DDoS.
 Here, the list of "bigger that 100Gbps" only.
 You can see the

 simultaneous DDoS are close to 1Tbps ! pic.twitter.com/XmlwAU9JZ6

 — Octave Klaba (@olesovhcom) September 22, 2016

-Klaba further reviled that the attackers used hacked Internet of Things device (IoT) including surveillance cameras to conduct DDoS attacks on his company’s servers.
+Klaba further reviled that the attackers used the hacked Internet of Things device (IoT) including surveillance cameras to conduct DDoS attacks on his company’s servers.

 This botnet with 145607 cameras/dvr (1-30Mbps per IP) is able to send >1.5Tbps DDoS.
 Type: tcp/ack, tcp/ack+psh, tcp/syn.

 — Octave Klaba / Oles (@olesovhcom) September 23, 2016